Meet Our Camp Committee (Board of Directors)

 Jeff Cohen began attending Habonim Dror Camp Galil in 1993 in Sayarim and didn't stop until he became Technical Director in 2004.
 In between, he was a member of Madatz 1998, Workshop 49, and a madrich to chanichim of all ages.
 He was a previous Camp Committee member until moving away in 2005, and is now a returning member having earned a law degree and having become a member of the bar.
 Jeff is an attorney who practices law in Philadelphia.

 Dov Goldman began attending Habonim Dror Camp Galil in 1993 and continued as a mardirch for many chanichim until 2003.
 He currently works in IT at Thomas Jefferson Hospital

-Shana Hart grew up in Wilmington Delaware in a conservative family.
-She spent four summers at Ramah overnight camp and a summer in Israel.
-When her son Isaac suggested overnight camp to her at the end of third grade, it was already too late for that summer.
-They attended an open house that summer and he was hooked with just one visit!
+Shana Hart grew up in Wilmington Delaware and spent her summers at Ramah overnight camp and a summer in Israel.
+When her son Isaac suggested overnight camp to her at the end of third grade, it took one Galil open house to have him hooked.
 He laid down in the middle of the field and didn't want to move.
 Shana knew at that moment Isaac had found a home within Galil.
 Isaac has spent the past five summers at Galil and every summer gets even better.
 He has more friends from camp that he see throughout the year at the Ken events and can't wait for the next one to happen.
 He loves to go to camp for spring and fall seminars and help out with the open houses.
 Shana works at University of Pennsylvania.